Perfect Carrot Cake! This Carrot Cake Recipe is so easy, made in a 9×13 pan, loaded with extras and topped with creamy cream cheese frosting!

 - Preheat oven to 350°F. Coat a 9×13 pan with nonstick spray.
 Set aside.

 - In the bowl of your stand mixer fitted with the paddle attachment mix both sugars, vegetable oil, eggs and vanilla together on medium speed until smooth, 1 minute.
 Add in the cinnamon, baking powder, baking soda, and salt and continue mixing for 30 seconds, scraping the sides of the bowl as necessary.
 Mix in the flour until just combined.
-Add in the carrots, pineapple, walnuts, and coconut and stir until evenly incorporated.
+Add in the carrots, pineapple, walnuts, coconut, and raisins and stir until evenly incorporated.

 - Pour batter into the prepared pan and bake for 40-45 minutes, or until a toothpick inserted int he center comes out clean.